 On August 12, 2015, the Company completed a one-for-five reverse stock and reduced the authorized common share to 100,000,000 common shares.
-The consolidated financial statements reflects a retroactive adjustment for the reverse stock split.
+The consolidated financial statements reflect a retroactive adjustment for the reverse stock split.

 We are developing drugs for the treatment of pain.
 We have product candidates with potential indications for the treatment of moderate to severe chronic nociceptive pain and neuropathic pain.
 One of our drug candidates also has commercial potential for opioid dependency therapy.
 As of now none of our drugs have been approved for sale in the United States or elsewhere.
 We have no commercial products nor do we have a sales or marketing infrastructure.
 In order to market and sell our products we must conduct clinical trials on patients and obtain regulatory approvals from appropriate regulatory agencies like the FDA in the United States and similar organizations elsewhere in the world.
+In order to optimize the use of resources the Company may seek strategic alliances and/or licensing arrangements to further clinical development and its commercial planning.

 We have a diversified portfolio of four products at different stage of development for the treatment of pain.
 LevoCap ER, our most advanced product is a proprietary extended release (ER) dosage form of the potent opioid levorphanol in an abuse resistant drug delivery system. d-Methadone is the d optical isomer of racemic methadone and a non-competitive antagonist at the N-methyl-D-aspartate (NMDA) receptor.
 NMDA antagonists have been shown to provide analgesia in patients with neuropathic pain.
 NMDA antagonists have also been shown to reduce tolerance or hyperalgesia to opioid analgesics.
 MepiGel is a proprietary topical non-greasy gel dosage form of the local anesthetic mepivacaine for the treatment of post herpetic neuralgia and other neuropathic pain conditions.
-We have received two FDA Orphan Drug Designations which provide for 7 years market exclusivity upon marketing, one each for "the treatment of painful HIV-associated neuropathy" and for "the management of post herpetic neuralgia.", BuTab is an oral dosage form of the partial opioid analgesic buprenorphine for the treatment of chronic pain and opioid addiction.
+We have received two FDA Orphan Drug Designations for MepiGel which provide for 7 years market exclusivity upon marketing, one each for "the treatment of painful HIV-associated neuropathy" and for "the management of post herpetic neuralgia.", BuTab is an oral dosage form of the partial opioid agonist, buprenorphine for the treatment of chronic pain and opioid addiction.